Robert Martin Macon Constellation tenor ( Dolnet M70 )

 Tonewise

-to the warm, but without being stuffy or muted, and with enough brightness
+is to the warm, but without being stuffy or muted, and with enough

-to add a bit of sparkle to the tone - and although it's perfectly possible
+brightness to add a bit of sparkle to the tone - and although it's

-to push this horn, it seems to always drift back to it's natural, easy-going,
+perfectly possible to push this horn, it seems to always drift back

-techniques while being blown only moderately hard, though it might take
+while being blown only moderately hard, though it might take a while

 It gets quite interesting when you apply a bit of rock 'n roll growl